 Mrs. Maughan continues to litigate cases that trigger major changes in Pennsylvania law.
 In 1990 she argued before the Pennsylvania Supreme Court in a landmark case that established the time for filing real estate equity actions.
 In 1991 she successfully established limits in federal court on the liability of hotels and resorts in personal injury lawsuits.
 In 2002 she took a case to federal court to clarify the availability of damages in employee benefit pension cases.
 In 2006 she filed a class action of notable statewide impact.
 In doing so she successfully secured the return of real estate tax records to affordable public access across the state of Pennsylvania.
 She continued to pursue the protection of affordable public access to real estate tax records in litigation in other counties, and represented Carbon County in litigation to secure real estate tax records in the county’s control.

-In 2012, Mrs. Maughan represented an elected township supervisor in a mandamus action in Monroe County that resulted in the resignation of other elected supervisors whose conduct violated Pennsylvania law governing the conduct of elected township officials.
+In 2012, Mrs. Maughan represented an elected township supervisor in a mandamus action in Monroe County that resulted in the resignation of other elected supervisors whose persistent unlawful conduct violated Pennsylvania law governing the conduct of elected township officials.